TheFilly/Incremental-Community-Detection-A-game-theoretic-approach/README.md

 - Initiate an adjacency matrix with one of the available function
 - call  a runCD function from algorithm.py, with the adjacency matrix and a similarity list file path (optional)
 - writeAndReadSimilarityToFile.py includes 2 functions to read and write a calculated similarity list to/from a file
+- due to size limitations are the precalculated similarity lists not uploaded

 ### References